Budapest is a city that everybody seems to love.

 - Beyond Budapest – exploring Central Europe

-Here’s a quick overview of amazing things to do for 3 days in Budapest.
+Here’s a quick overview of the best things to do for 3 days in Budapest.
 You’ll find detailed guides on how to visit these landmarks below, as well as a Google map that you can follow.

 Day 1 – There’s a reason Budapest is popular with tourists – the city is gorgeous!
 On your first day in Budapest, visit the classic landmarks – the Danube boardwalk, Chain Bridge, Budapest Castle, and Fisherman’s Bastion.
 Then trek up the Citadel for a gorgeous sunset view of the city before relaxing in an indoor bath or enjoying a hearty Hungarian meal.